carlkoblavie/techblog/src/posts/a-new-blog.md

 date: 2021-12-04T00:00:00Z

 ---
-this is my new blog.
+this is my new blog. mm